intendednull/yewdux/docs/src/persistence.md

 # Persistence

-Yewdux provides a macro to easily persist your state in either local or session storage.
+Yewdux provides the `#[store]` macro to easily persist your state in either local or session storage.

 ```rust
 use yewdux::prelude::*;